-- a) Stop engine and remove spark plug wire(s). - b) Remove cooling shrouds from engine and clean cooling fins.
+- a) Stop engine and wait for all moving parts to stop.
+Remove key or spark plug wire(s). - b) Remove cooling shrouds from engine and clean cooling fins.
 Also clean dust, dirt and oil from external surfaces of engine that can cause improper cooling. - c) Make sure cooling shrouds are properly reinstalled.
 Operating the engine without cooling shrouds will cause engine damage due to overheating.